ME495-Navigation/slam-project-dbarsoum/README.md

 # Package List
 This repository consists of several ROS packages
 - nuturtle_description - ROS cmake pkg that includes the robot description of the turtlebot. (includes urdf files, basic debugging, testing, and visualization code)
-- turtlelib -
+- turtlelib - contains library (and tests) for geometry and se2d primitives
-- nusim -
+- nusim - ros2 cmake pkg to simulate and visualize the robot, obstacles, and arena in rviz2z